566th Air Defense Group

-The group was activated once again in 1952 to replace the support elements of the inactivating 78th Fighter-Interceptor Wing.
-A year later ADC established it as an operational headquarters for fighter-interceptor squadrons as well.
+The group was activated once again in 1952 at Hamilton Air Force Base, California as the 566th Air Base Group to replace the support elements of the inactivating 78th Fighter-Interceptor Wing.
+A year later Air Defense Command (ADC) established it as an operational headquarters for fighter-interceptor squadrons as well.
 It was replaced in 1955 when ADC transferred its mission, equipment, and personnel to the 78th Fighter Group in a project that replaced air defense groups commanding fighter squadrons with fighter groups with distinguished records during World War II.

 History

 World War II

 The group was activated at Robins Field, Georgia toward the end of World War II as the 566th Air Service Group in 1944 and trained to support a single combat group.
 Its 984th Air Engineering Squadron would provide maintenance that was beyond the capability of the combat group, its 1004th Air Materiel Squadron would handle all supply matters, and its Headquarters & Base Services Squadron would provide other support.
 The group was inactivated before it could be deployed overseas.
 It was disbanded in 1948.